SRay-2020/MP2---Language-Memory-Game/README.md

-Response tests -
+#### **Response tests -**

 The site was tested across all media query sizes and at all possible breaking points to ensure that a consistent and responsive experience was ensured for the user on any device.

 The author also used AmIResponsive.com to ensure that this was confirmed through an outside, objective source.

-Below are a list of the
-- Test cases
-- Excpected behaviour
-- Observed Results
-- Summary of expected behaviour and results

-Browser tests -
+#### **Browser tests -**

 Though the sote was developed through Google Chrome, after it had been deployed online it was tested across all other major browsers to make sure that it was fully operational.
-These browsers included Chrome, Safari, Firefox and Opera.
+These browsers included

-Below are a list of the
+- Chrome
-- Test cases
+- Safari
-- Excpected behaviour
+- Firefox
-- Observed Results
+- Opera
-- Summary of expected behaviour and results

-User story tests -
+#### **User story tests -**

-Website user -
+**Website user -**

 1. As a user I want a fun experience
-- Game is fun to play
+- Game is fun to play, it includes enjoyable and upbeat music and cute images of animals on every card.
 2. As a user I want to be able to play the game by being given the instructions needed but with as minimal instructions as possible
 - Game includes instructions in the startup overlay but doesn't overwhelm user with information
 3. As a website user I want to be able to navigate the website easily and intuitively